Women's Studies Faculty & Staff

 Ilene Crawford is an Associate Professor of English and Women's Studies.
 She holds a PhD in English with a specialization in rhetoric and composition studies from the University of Wisconsin--Milwaukee, an MA in English from the State University of New York at Binghamton, and a Bachelor of Special Studies in Classical Studies from Cornell College.
 Dr. Crawford teaches courses that examine histories of race, class, gender, nation, and sexuality and their effects on the material lives of individuals and groups.
 As a teacher and a writer she is particularly interested in questioning traditional definitions of research and scholarly writing.
 Her publications include articles and chapters on feminist rhetoric and feminist rhetorical methodology.
 Her most recent work examines the effects of globalization on Vietnamese women's literacy practices.

-DISANO, CYNTHIA L., Director Emeritus of Student Activities and Special Events; Adjunct Professor, Sociology and Women's Studies; Ph.D., University of Connecticut
+DISANO, CYNTHIA L., Director Emeritus of Student Activities and Special Events; Professor Emeritus Sociology and Women's Studies; Ph.D., University of Connecticut

 firstname.lastname@example.org; (203) 392-6168